64nn/firefox-shrinking-tabs-tabiconfix-css/README.md

-fixed some stuff with the x button and website icon going too far off of the tab, removed sound icon too because it also had the same issue (first fork, sorry if its bad)
+fixed some stuff with the x button and website icon going too far off of the tab, removed sound icon too because it also had the same issue, i would've kept it but this is vibecoded, so its obviously not great, but i tried